mmellado/js4noobs/README.md

     alert(x + y);
   }
 ```
 In this example we are creating a function that takes 2 arguments.
 Then shows an alert with the sum of both parameters.
 This is great, however, an adition function is kind of useless if all it does is alert the sum of two values.
-It would be easier if we could get the value and store it in a valuable.
+It would be easier if we could get the value and store it in a variable.
 For this, we use the return statement.
 This lets us send back a value as a result of a function.

 ```javascript
   function add(x, y) {